 EcuadorDiese Seite ist nur auf Englisch verfügbar.

-Here is Global Footprint Network President Mathis Wackernagel during his September 2012 trip to Ecudaor:
+Watch a video of Global Footprint Network President Mathis Wackernagel talking in Spanish about the Ecological Footprint (la Huella Ecológica) during his September 2012 trip to Ecuador: